Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Related Work

 \textbf{Uni-modal defenses.} A lot of different backdoor cleaning methods are available for image classifiers.
 A part of these focus on cleaning the model by leveraging clean datasets without adding any additional parameters~\cite{zhu2023enhancing, lineural, wu2021adversarial} while some add additional parameters on top~\cite{doan2023defending, zhu2024neural}.
 In~\cite{li2021neural}, the backdoored model is fine-tuned on clean data for a few epochs and then used as a teacher to guide the cleaning process.
 In~\cite{zhu2024neural}, an additional layer is added in the middle/latter layers of the backdoored model before fine-tuning.~\cite{gao2023backdoor} use a dataset during cleaning which assumes access to poisoned data.
 Uni-modal cleaning methods can not directly be used for multi-modal models like \clip as they do one of the following, \textit{(i)} warrant access to some poisoned data which we believe is unrealistic for the defender, \textit{(ii)} introduce additional parameters which would change the embedding of the original \clip model or \textit{(iii)} require large amounts of clean training data which is hard to obtain.

 \textbf{Multi-modal defenses.} Not many works have focused on cleaning poisoned multi-modal models.
 Recently, in \roclip~\cite{yang2024robust} clean training of a \clip model under poisoned training dataset was done with contrastive loss by using augmented images in conjunction with text retrieved from an adaptive pool.
 SafeCLIP~\cite{yangbetter}, builds on \roclip and dynamically clusters the training set into clean and poisoned samples during cleaning.
 These two techniques train from scratch (random initialized model) which we think is unrealistic for large foundation models such as CLIP.
 In this work, we consider the setting that one has some clean data (real or synthetic) and fine-tunes the poisoned \clip model for cleaning, hence the total cost for fine-tuning is two to three orders of magnitude smaller than training from scratch.
 In this setting \cleanclip~\cite{bansal2023cleanclip} proposes to clean a poisoned pre-trained \clip model using heavy data augmentation during fine-tuning.~\cite{kuang2024adversarial} assumes prior knowledge of the backdoor trigger while cleaning, which we consider a rather unrealistic scenario.
-Our goal is to work without any knowledge about the employed backdoor trigger.
+Our goal is to work without any knowledge about the employed backdoor trigger. \mh{Recently, other fine-tuning \cite{xun2024cleanerclipfinegrainedcounterfactualsemantic,zhang2024defendingmultimodalbackdooredmodels} or detection methods \cite{niu2024bdetclipmultimodalpromptingcontrastive} have been proposed but no code is available.
+Our code and models are available, but we don't cite them to retain anonymity.}